Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Rigi GipfelAussicht vom Rigi Gipfel (Foto: Schweiz Tourismus Beat Brechbuehl)

-Speaking of mountains: Mount Titlis is another landmark in the area worth visiting.
-From Engelberg, you’ll reach the top by catching two gondolas.
-One of them is the world’s first revolving aerial cableway.
-So expect some impressive 360-degree views at the top.
+Speaking of mountains: Titlis is another landmark in the region worth visiting.
+From Engelberg, you reach the summit using two gondolas.
+One of them is the world's first rotating aerial cable car.
+So, you can expect an impressive 360-degree view.

-And let’s not forget Stanserhorn, a mountain close to Lucerne that is accessed by a fancy double-deck cable car.
-The best way to take this trip is by catching the passenger ship to Stansstad.
-From there, catch the funicular railway for the first leg and get on the open-air gondola for the final part to Stanserhorn.
+Don’t forget about Stanserhorn, a mountain near Lucerne that you can reach via a modern double-decker cable car.
+It's best to take the boat to Stansstad.
+From there, you switch to the funicular for the first leg and ride the outdoor gondola for the last stretch to Stanserhorn.

-Technically, you could even visit Interlaken for the day.
-Leave Lucerne on the Golden Pass Line in the morning, spend the day exploring the photogenic region around Interlaken and head back to Lucerne in the evening.
+Theoretically, you could also head to Interlaken on this free day.
+Leave Lucerne in the morning on the Golden Pass Line, spend the day exploring the photogenic area around Interlaken, and return to Lucerne in the evening.

-Another great way to spend the day around Lucerne is on Lake Lucerne.
-Several steamboats and passenger ships operate on the Lake and take you on the most stunning journeys.
+Another great way to spend the day around Lucerne is to take a trip on Lake Lucerne.
+Several steam and passenger ships operate on the lake, offering a scenic outing.

 As you can see, Lucerne has plenty to offer on a sunny day.
-But in reality, the weather isn’t always too promising.
-In this case, here are some cool indoor options for you.
+However, in reality, the weather isn't always so promising.
+In that case, we’ve got some cool indoor options for you.

-For one, there’s Aeschbach’s Chocoworld in Root.
-Getting there by bus takes around 30 minutes.
-Nothing brightens up a rainy day like some delicious chocolate, does it?
+For starters, there's Aeschbach's Chocoworld in Root.
+The bus ride takes about 30 minutes.
+Nothing brightens up a rainy day quite like delicious chocolate, right?

 Jesuitenkirche LuzernJesuitenkirche in Luzern (Foto: Best of Switzerland Tours AG)